MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 You are prompted for a password.
 This password is used to protect your configuration settings.
 Anyone using the CLI to modify a configuration must enter the password before access is granted.

 The `bootstrap`command  enables operationalization features on a standalone server.
-It creates and starts a web node and compute node, and runs a series of diagnostic tests against the configuration to confirm the internal data storage is functionality and that web services can be successfull deployed.
+It creates and starts a web node and compute node, and runs a series of diagnostic tests against the configuration to confirm the internal data storage is functionality and that web services can be successfully deployed.

 If you have multiple servers, you can designate each one as either a web node or compute node, and then link them up.
 For instructions, see [Configure Machine Learning Server (Enterprise)](../operationalize/configure-machine-learning-server-enterprise.md).